 - Aplethora of workshops across Florida

 - Texas: Karavansa Studio

 - Ya Halla Ya’ll Dominican Republic- Bellydance Deluxe

 While the origin of the dance is widely debated, this is one of the oldest forms of dance and hails from the Middle East, Mediterranean and North Africa.

-Origin theories describe the dance form as being used during celebrations such as child birth, weddings and other major events pertaining to the fertility of the land.
+Origin theories describe the dance form as being used during celebrations such as child birthing, weddings and other major events pertaining to the fertility of the land.

 While much remains to be known, one thing is for sure, in today’s day and age, bellydance is quickly changing, fusing and the need to strongly educate dancers on its cultural roots and origins is of utter importance in preserving what makes bellydance unique in this ever changing genre.